strongloop/strongloop.com2/_posts/2017-08-03-node-summit-angelhack-a-brisk-week-in-silicon-valley.md

 <img src="https://strongloop.com/blog-assets/2017/08/NSbooth.png" alt="Node Summit Booth" style="width: 500px"/>

 ### Final Remarks about Node Summit

 Overall, Node Summit 2017 was a very successful event for me.
 Being able to network with all the experts in the field was invaluable and really opened my eyes for new technology to keep an eye out on.
 Particularly, I didn't realize how many people were big fans of TypeScript!
 I highly recommend attending this conference if you're a fan of Node.js and hopefully we'll see some of you out there next year!

 ## AngelHack Silicon Valley

-AngelHack has _the_ world's largest and most diverse hacker community - or so they say.
-Regardless, arriving at the venue early on a Saturday morning to a line that stretched to the end of the block was promising.
+AngelHack has _the_ world's largest and most diverse hacker community.
+Arriving at the venue early on a Saturday morning to a line that stretched to the end of the block was promising, the line showing that diverse community.
 My priority at hackathons is always the same: help the attendees make the best app possible with the short timeframe they're given.
 Luckily, I'm there on behalf of StrongLoop with the wonderful LoopBack framework - perfect for the hackathon environment.
 It makes it so easy to start creating APIs; check out this video by my colleague David Okun that shows how you can start with [LoopBack in 5 minutes](https://www.youtube.com/watch?v=Bm6u1f2PUag).

 After delivering a 10 minute keynote introducing LoopBack and an hour long presentation diving into the depths of LoopBack and application development and deployment on [Bluemix](http://bluemix.net), it was clear that many hackers were hooked.